 Our three-year acupuncture courses run across two days in college each week with additional home study.
-The 2020 Intake class days will be Mondays and Tuesdays for all three years.
+The 2020 September intake class days will be Mondays and Tuesdays for all three years.
+The March 2021 intake class days will be Thursdays and Fridays for all three years.

 The City College of Acupuncture courses are fully accredited by the British Acupuncture Accreditation Board (BAAB).
 BAAB accreditation guarantees excellence in training, safe practice and professional conduct.